 This card would be good for financing purchases from anywhere, not just Amazon, and there are no spending requirements.
 Your purchases will earn rewards and you’ll be able to pay over time at no interest too, which can’t be said for the Amazon.com Store Card.

 Read more in our Review of the Chase Freedom Unlimited Credit Card

-The U.S. Bank Visa® Platinum Card is currently the best option if you want to pay for purchases over time, with an intro APR period longer than any other credit card.
+The U.S. Bank Visa® Platinum Card is currently the best option if you want to pay for purchases over time, with one of the longest intro APR periods available.